Specialism

 How long does it take to get planning permission?
 8 or 13 weeks?

-Want to know how long the council have to decide on your planning application?
+Want to know how long the council has to decide on your planning application?
 We outline the official timescales (and how much time it might actually take)

 3 minutes read